ntop/ntopng/doc/nedge/src/bridging.rst

 nEdge can also bridge interfaces with VLAN-tagged traffic when it is configured as a VLAN Trunk bridge.

+In VLAN Trunk mode, it's necessary to specify the list of local networks by manually editing the file `/etc/ntopng/ntopng.conf` via the `-m` option.
+Policies will only be applied to local hosts, so this is very important.
+See `the ntopng documentation`_ for more details.

-In VLAN Trunk mode, it's essential to set up a management address to reach the device.
+In VLAN Trunk mode, it's also essential to set up a management address to reach the device.
 This should be done before applying the VLAN Trunk mode settings in order to avoid losing management access.
 This usually is performed in one of the following ways: